 All available Translations

-The 2014 IFAC Global SMP Survey asked practitioners operating in small- and medium-sized practices (SMPs) a number of questions about the challenges they face, the market factors and technologies most likely to affect them in the future, the consulting services they provide, and their performance, both in 2014 and projected for the year ahead.
-In addition, respondents were asked about their small- and medium-sized entity (SME) clients, including questions around the challenges they face, exposure to financial crimes, access to finance, and the extent of their international operations.
+The 2015 IFAC Global SMP Survey asked practitioners operating in small- and medium-sized practices (SMPs) a number of questions about the challenges they face, the market factors most likely to affect them in the future, the consulting services they provide, and their performance, both in 2015 and projected for the year ahead.
+In addition, respondents were asked about their small- and medium-sized entity (SME) clients, including questions around the challenges they face and the extent of their engagement in international activities.
 The report includes a summary of overall insights and notable highlights by region and size of practice.

-The 2014 survey was conducted in 21 languages between November 3 and December 29, 2014 and received 5,083 responses from 135 countries.
-The survey was undertaken in collaboration with lead researchers from the University of Dayton (US), and the report was authored by professors Timothy and Marsha Keune.
+The 2015 survey was conducted in 22 languages October–November 2015 and received 6,725 responses from 169 countries.
+The survey was undertaken in collaboration with lead researchers from the University of Dayton (UD).
+The UD participants were Sarah Webber and Donna L. Street.
 IFAC wishes to thank the many member and regional organizations that helped with translation and distribution of the survey.
 Some regions, countries, and larger SMPs were not well represented in the survey results; caution should be exercised when attempting to generalize survey results to specific countries, specific regions, or SMPs of all sizes.

 Copyright © 2019 The International Federation of Accountants (IFAC).
 All rights reserved.

 You must be signed in to the IFAC website in order to submit a comment.
 If you do not have an account, please register below.
 IFAC respects your privacy and will not send you unsolicited email or spam.
 You can subscribe to IFAC publications, change your subscription preferences, or manage your user profile at any time.